mit-orcd/orcd-docs-edit/docs/recipes/many-jobs.md

 To scale up the number of programs, use job array together with parallel execution.
 For example, simply adding a line `#SBATCH --array=0-99` to the above script, users can submit `10 * 100 = 1,000` programs simultaneously.

+!!!
+"Best-case scenario"
    **This approach is useful to submit a large number of programs beyond the per-user job limit, when each program requires small resources (CPUs and memory)**

 ## Integrate sequential execution, parallel execution and job array